flypapertech/avian/README.md

 Avian can easily be installed using various methods.

 ## System Requirements
-Avian uses a Redis cache for fast retrieval of component storage objects.
-Because of this, the following developer tools are required on the installation system to build the hiredis wrapper.
+Avian uses Redis Server for fast retrieval of storage objects and template caching.
+Because of this, and other lower-level requirements, the following tools must reside on the installation system.

 - macOS/Linux
     - Redis Server